Serradella nodules (left) and subclover nodules (right).

 South West NRM Sustainable Agriculture Program Manager Peter Clifton spoke at the event about the issues with sub clover and the potential for serradella.

-Peter said nodules on legume roots indicated presence of the nitrogen fixing bacteria rhizobia, and if they were pink, it meant they were fixing nitrogen.
+Peter said nodules on legume roots indicated presence of rhizobia, the nitrogen fixing bacteria that form a symbiotic relations with the plant.
+If the nodules were pink, it generally meant they were fixing nitrogen.

 The more pink nodules there were on the roots, and the bigger they were, the more nitrogen that was fixed.

 “Well-nodulated legumes can produce about 20 to 30 kilograms of nitrogen per tonne of legume dry matter.
-But as Len has found, clovers are often poorly nodulated,” Peter said.
+But as Len has found, subclovers are often poorly nodulated,” Peter said.

 “We became aware of an issue in about 2016 when Manjimup agronomist Paul Omodei suggested that only 1 in 10 paddocks were nodulating adequately,” Peter said.